 We offer both face-to-face counselling sessions on campus and virtual counselling sessions on the Microsoft Teams Platform.
-Face-to-face sessions are only available on certain days.
-More information available on request.
+Face to face sessions will be at our centre and are available Monday to Friday during the day, and on a Monday evening until 8pm.

 We offer a free counselling service which will normally require you to attend for 50 minutes, at the same time, once a week.
 The first session will be an assessment session, conducted by one of the tutor team or a more experienced trained student counsellor.
 This will check that what we offer meets your needs and if there are any concerns about this match we will support you to find a more appropriate service.